United States of America Climate

 New York has a humid subtropical climate.
 Weather in New York is heavily influenced by two continental air masses: a warm, humid one from the southwest and a cold, dry one from the northwest.

 The winters are long and cold in the Plateau Divisions of the state.
-In the majority of winter seasons, a temperature of −25 °C or lower can be expected in the northern highlands (Northern Plateau) and −15 °C or colder in the southwestern and east-central highlands (Southern Plateau).
+In most winter seasons, a temperature of −25 °C or lower can be expected in the northern highlands (Northern Plateau) and −15 °C or colder in the southwestern and east-central highlands (Southern Plateau).

 Average annual rainfall in South Dakota ranges from semi-arid in the northwestern part of the state 381 mm to semi-humid around the southeast portion of the state 635 mm.